 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in romaine lettuce recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new E. coli cases in all 50 states.

 Free Case Evaluation: Again, if you got sick after eating romaine lettuce, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a lawsuit and we can help.